-Supervisions are organised by three experienced Fellows in Economics, Dr Aidt, Dr Cavalho, and Dr Elliot.
+Supervisions are organised by three experienced Fellows in Economics, Dr Aidt, Dr Cavalho, and Professor Elliott.
 All three hold positions with the Faculty of Economics where they lecture on microeconomics, macroeconomics, political economics, and public finance.

 Our typical offer is two A* and one A grade at A-Level or 776 at Higher Level for IB, or equivalent.
 You don't need to take Economics at A-Level but it may be useful.
 The broad nature of the Economics course means that both sciences such as Physics and essay based arts subjects such as History can be a good preparation.